dapr/docs/howto/setup-monitoring-tools/observe-metrics-with-grafana.md

-# Observe Metrics with Grafana
+# Observe metrics with Grafana

-This document shows how to view Dapr metrics in Grafana dashboard.
+This document describes how to view Dapr metrics in a Grafana dashboard.
+You can see example screenshots of the Dapr dashboards [here](../../reference/dashboard/img/).

-Watch this [video](https://www.youtube.com/watch?v=8W-iBDNvCUM&feature=youtu.be&t=2580) for a demonstration of the Grafana metrics dashboard.
+Or watch this [video](https://www.youtube.com/watch?v=8W-iBDNvCUM&feature=youtu.be&t=2580) for a demonstration of the Grafana Dapr metrics dashboard.

 ## Prerequisites